 Specifies that a property or procedure is not implemented in this class and must be overridden in a derived class before it can be used.

 You can use MustOverride only in a property or procedure declaration statement.
-The property or procedure that specifies MustOverride must be a member of a class, and the class must be marked MustInherit.
+The property or procedure specifying MustOverride must be a member of a class, and the class must be marked.

 Incomplete Declaration.
 When you specify MustOverride, you do not supply any additional lines of code for the property or procedure, not even the End Function, End Property, or End Sub statement.